scholzandre/VocabTrainer/README.md

 You can create multiple lists in which you can enter and learn your vocabulary.
 In addition to creating these lists and entries, you can also manage and delete them.

+If a word has multiple meanings, you can enter them separated by a comma.

 You can learn your vocabulary in four different learning modes:
 - simple repetition of entries (reading)
 - enter the corresponding translation